If there is an error

 to kill millions of human beings in the Old Testament because they did not obey and act as if God was King over them.
 (See:

-God was angry when the Israelites choose a human king over them - as God wanted to be King over them.
+God proved to be angry when the Israelites chose a human king over themselves - as God wanted to be King over them.

-convert to Christianity and, in essence, make Jesus Christ king over you, you will go to Hell.
-The parable fits Jesus being
+to Christianity and, in essence, make Jesus Christ King over you, you will go to Hell.
+The parable fits Jesus being the unnamed

-the unnamed nobleman / King.
-What other known king could it be?
+nobleman / King.
+What other known King could it be?
 Every C&V points to Jesus Christ and no one else.

 Christianity demands one God, one Savior and a new